-FFFF - FAS - Р - L RR D NN

-Facility Code - Fire Alarm Designation - Process Area - Level Room Number Device Designation Device Number

-(Optional) From Roo Designati lumber
+FFFF - FAS - Р ı L RR • D NN Facility Code - Fire Alarm - Area Code 1 Level Room Number • Device Designation Device Number (Optional) Design- ation From Roo Designation Number

 FFFF is the Facility Code, from Appendix A. The Facility Code will typically be implied, and would only be fully written where required.
-FAS is the Fire Alarm Designation, which is comprised of the letters FAS. Р is the Process Area , which is based on Section 2.3.
+FAS is the Fire Alarm Designation, which is comprised of the letters FAS. Α is the Area Code, which is based on Section 2.3.
 L is the Level , which shall typically be one or two characters, as described in Section 3.2.
 RR is the Room Number, which shall be assigned as described in Section 3.2.
 D is the Device Designation, which is comprised of a single letter from Section $6.7.2$ NN is the Device Number , which uniquely identifies a specific device within a room.

-FAS-S-115-D01 Secondary Clarifier process area.
-FAS-M-222-A02 The second horn/strobe in room 22 on the second floor of the M process area.
+FAS-S-115-D01 Secondary Clarifier area.
+FAS-M-222-A02 The second horn/strobe in room 22 on the second floor of the M area.